Kerbalai Israfil Hajiyev's Mansion

-The Kerbalai Israfil Hajiyev's Mansion (Kərbəlayi İsrafil Hacıyevin evi) is a building situated on 12 Jafar Jabbarli Street in the Yasamal district of Baku.
+The Kerbalai Israfil Hajiyev's Mansion (Kərbəlayi İsrafil Hacıyevin evi, Dwór Kerbałaja Israfila Hajijewa) is a building situated on 12 Jafar Jabbarli Street in the Yasamal district of Baku.
+It was built by the Polish architect Józef Płoszko.

 By the order of the Cabinet of Ministers of the Republic of Azerbaijan, dated with 2 August 2001, the building was taken under state protection as an architectural monument of history and culture of national importance (No: 171).